Kihumba/private-/Phase-C/Python for Web/Curriculum/8 - Testing in Django/README.md

 **Skill Description**
 ----------
-The Fellow comfortable using the main Django testing methods to validate that their code works as expected.
+The Fellow will be comfortable using the main Django testing methods to validate that their code works as expected.

 **Output**
 ----------